nonik0/CardputerLegoTrainControl/README.md

 ---|---
 Aux1 | Toggle BT connection
-Aux2 | shows last color detected by sensor, resume after stop Port Control Up | toggle "speed up" action: increment speed, set speed 10%, 20%, ..., 100%, off Port Control Stop | toggle "stop" action: stop until interrupt (button on train or aux2 key), wait 2s/5s/9s and continue, off Port Control Down | toggle "speed down" action: decrement speed, set speed 10%, 20%, ..., 100%, off Function Shift + Port Key | change trigger color (defaults green, red, yellow)
+Aux2 | shows last color detected by sensor, resume after stop Port Function Toggle | toggle between visible actions (actions not visible will still trigger,) Port Control Up | toggle "speed up" action: increment speed, set speed 10%, 20%, ..., 100%, off Port Control Stop | toggle "stop" action: stop until interrupt (button on train or aux2 key), wait 2s/5s/9s and continue, off Port Control Down | toggle "speed down" action: decrement speed, set speed 10%, 20%, ..., 100%, off Function Shift + Port Key | change trigger color (defaults green, red, yellow, and alts light blue, orange, purple)

-When a [color & distance sensor](https://www.lego.com/en-us/product/color-distance-sensor-88007) is plugged in, it will be auto-detected and the port function will change.
-The sensor should attached to the train facing down onto the track.
-The sensor can trigger three different auto-actions when the corresponding color on the port button is seen by the sensor.
-These trigger colors can be changed, see the table.
-The sensor distance is also measured and the train motor will turn off if the distance measured is too great, such as when the train tips over on the track.
+When a [color & distance sensor](https://www.lego.com/en-us/product/color-distance-sensor-88007) is plugged in, it will be auto-detected and the corresponding port function will change.
+The sensor should be attached to the train facing down onto the track.
+The sensor can trigger up to six different actions automatically when the corresponding color on the port button is seen by the sensor.
+These trigger colors can be changed, see the table, and no actions may share a color so only available colors will be cycled through.
+Only three actions can be viewed at a time; use the port function to toggle between the two sets.
+The "alternate" actions that are not visible at boot are disabled by default.
+The sensor distance is also measured and tracked.
+If the sensor distance spikes or exceeds a threshold, like when the train tips over, the train motor's power will be cut.

 ## Power Functions (IR) Control:
 ![pf 0](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/e86164c6-09c4-43ae-8f12-f5abf81bdc0b) ![pf 1](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/08ec4ebe-c890-48d8-826a-fd4885625818) ![pf 2](https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/3453f76d-1aac-4895-ba0b-72ba40b0dc3d)